Koha-Community/kohadocs/en/source/16_cron_jobs.rst

     This script does not actually send the notices.
 It queues them in the :ref:`message queue <message-queue-label>` for later

-.. _perl-documentation-advanced-notice-label:

-Perl Documentation
-'''''''''''''''''''''''''''''''''''''''''''

-**NAME**

-advance\_notices.pl - cron script to put item due reminders into message queue

-**SYNOPSIS**

-./advance\_notices.pl -c

-or, in crontab: 0 1 \* \* \* advance\_notices.pl -c

-**DESCRIPTION**

-This script prepares pre-due and item due reminders to be sent to patrons.
-It queues them in the message queue, which is processed by the process\_message\_queue.pl cronjob.
-The type and timing of the messages can be configured by the patrons in their "My Alerts" tab in the OPAC.

-**METHODS**

-parse\_letter

 .. _overdue-notice-label: